redice44/TypingTeacher/docs/specs/useCase/campaign/createEditCampaign.md

 Flow of Events:

 1. User clicks Create Campaign
+2. System shows options
-2. User sets available options for the campaign:
+3. User sets available options for the campaign:
   - Starting items
-3. See use case "createLevel"
+  - See use case "createLevel"
-4. System adds created game to the campaign.
-5. System asks user if the user needs to create more levels.
+4. System adds created game to the campaign and asks user if the user needs to create more levels.
   - If so, system prompts user if this is a branch point.
     - If so, create a two level branch.
     - Repeat 2.